Singular semipositive metrics in non-Archimedean geometry: Envelopes and regularization

 \subsection{Monotone regularization of $\theta$-psh functions}

-By our definition, the set $\cD(X)\cap\PSH(X,\theta)$ of $\theta$-psh model functions is dense in $\PSH(X,\theta)$ with respect to its topology of uniform convergence on dual complexes.
-This property may be seen as an analogue of the fact that every $\theta$-psh function is a $L^1$-limit of smooth $\theta$-psh functions in the complex case, which follows from the much more useful fact that every $\theta$-psh function is a \emph{decreasing} limit of smooth $\theta$-psh functions \cite{regularization}.
+By our definition, the set $\cD(X)\cap\PSH(\Xan,\theta)$ of $\theta$-psh model functions is dense in $\PSH(\Xan,\theta)$ with respect to its topology of uniform convergence on dual complexes.
+This property may be seen as an analogue of the fact that every $\theta$-psh function is a $L^1$-limit of smooth $\theta$-psh functions in the complex case, which follows from the much more useful fact that every $\theta$-psh function is a \emph{decreasing} limit of smooth $\theta$-psh functions~\cite{regularization}.
 The next result gives an analogue of this monotone regularization theorem in our context.

 \begin{thm} For each $\theta$-psh function $\f$, there exists a decreasing net $(\f_i)_{i\in I}$ of $\theta$-psh model functions that converges pointwise on $\Xan$ to $\f$. \end{thm} One may hope that there is in fact a decreasing \emph{sequence} $(\f_m)_{m=1}^\infty$ of $\theta$-psh model functions converging to $\f$.
-We will prove that this is the case in the companion paper \cite{nama}, using Theorem \ref{thm:regmono} and capacity estimates.
+In the companion paper~\cite{nama}, we will prove---using Theorem~\ref{thm:regmono} and capacity estimates---that this is indeed the case.

-As a consequence of Theorem \ref{thm:regmono}, we get at any rate the following version of the Demailly-Richberg regularization theorem. \begin{cor} Every continuous $\theta$-psh function $\f$ is the uniform limit on $X$ of a sequence $(\f_m)_{m\in\N}$ of $\theta$-psh model functions. \end{cor} \begin{proof} By Theorem \ref{thm:regmono} there exists a decreasing net $(\f_j)$ of $\theta$-psh model functions converging pointwise to $\f$.
-For each $\e>0$ the compact set $X$ is the increasing union of the open sets $\{\f_j<\f+\e\}$, hence $\f_j<\f+\e$ for some $j$ (Dini's lemma).
-It follows that $\f$ lies in the closure of $\cD(X)\cap\PSH(X,\theta)$ in $C^0(X)$ with respect to the topology of uniform convergence.
+As a consequence of Theorem~\ref{thm:regmono}, we get at any rate the following version of the Demailly-Richberg regularization theorem. \begin{cor} Every continuous $\theta$-psh function $\f$ is the uniform limit on $X$ of a sequence $(\f_m)_{m\in\N}$ of $\theta$-psh model functions. \end{cor} \begin{proof} By Theorem~\ref{thm:regmono} there exists a decreasing net $(\p_j)$ of $\theta$-psh model functions converging pointwise to $\f$.
+For each $\e>0$ the compact set $X$ is the increasing union of the open sets $\{\p_j<\f+\e\}$, hence $\p_j<\f+\e$ for some $j$ (Dini's lemma).
+It follows that $\f$ lies in the closure of $\cD(X)\cap\PSH(\Xan,\theta)$ in $C^0(X)$ with respect to the topology of uniform convergence.
 Since the latter is defined by a norm, the result follows. \end{proof}

-The proof of Theorem \ref{thm:regmono} reduces immediately to Theorem \ref{P202}, in view of the following elementary result.
+The proof of Theorem~\ref{thm:regmono} reduces immediately to Theorem~\ref{P202}, in view of the following elementary result.

 \begin{lem} The following properties are equivalent. \begin{itemize} \item[(i)] Every $\theta$-psh function $\f$ is the pointwise limit of a decreasing net of $\theta$-psh model functions. \item[(ii)] For each $u\in C^0(X)$ we have